scontain/scone/README.md

 - [`stable.txt`](stable.txt): the latest stable version of the SCONE platform

 The SCONE Confidential Computing Platform consists of components running on your local computer and components running in a Kubernetes cluster.

-First, install the SCONE software components on your local machine:
+First, you can install the SCONE software components on your local machine or in Kubernetes cluster.
+If you want to install on a local computer or a development VM (must be modern x86 computer), follow the following steps:

 - [`prerequisite_check.md`](prerequisite_check.md): explains how to install all required prerequisites for running `scone`-related commands.
 To speed up the process, you can execute the script `./scripts/prerequisite_check.sh`.
 In a final step, the script installs the SCONE CLI by executing `./scripts/install_sconecli.sh`.

 - [`sconecli.md`](sconecli.md): a description on how to install the `scone` CLI on your host / development VM.
 To speed up the process, you can execute the script `./scripts/install_sconecli.sh` to install the latest stable version of the SCONE CLI.
 Note that this script is called by `./scripts/prerequisite_check.sh`, i.e., one only needs this script to upgrade the SCONE CLI.

+In case you have no dedicated development VM, you could run as a container in a Kubernetes cluster (running x86 computers):

+- [`k8s.md`](k8s.md) describes the steps to deploy the Scone commands inside a Kubernetes cluster: these steps are part of script `./scripts/k8s_cli.sh`.
+Inside the container, you can build confidential applications like our [confidential Java App](https://github.com/scontain/java-args-env-file).

 Second, install the SCONE platform and a first CAS instance on your Kubernetes cluster: